 How to claim

-1. Read your insurance documents.
-They will tell you what you can claim for.
+1. Read your insurance documents to see what you can claim for.

 2. Give your insurer as much detail as possible.
 What happened, when and where?